tebe-nigrelli/personal-analysis/README.md

 </tbody>
 </table>

-I use primarily pandas to conduct my investigation, as its methods are particularly efficient and straightforward, in addition to having the necessary features.
+I use primarily the **pandas** Python library to conduct my investigation, as its methods are particularly efficient and straightforward, in addition to having the necessary features.
 The table with the data is read into a pandas dataframe, which I will use throughout my code.

 # Data Cleaning